yquemener/pymumble/README.md

 Requirements/installation
 -------------------------
-It seems to work fine on Python 2.6 and 2.7.
+It seems to work fine on Python 3.
 I have used it on both Windows and Linux

 Check the setup.py to know the versions of opuslib and protobuf needed